Aviation Accidents - Overview

-Negligence is the legal term for the failure to do (or not do) something that a reasonable person would or would not have done under the circumstances, in order to protect others from foreseeable risks of harm.
-Pilots, airline maintenance providers, and major airlines are among those subject to negligence claims when an aviation accident occurs.
+Negligence is the legal term for the failure to do (or not do) something that a reasonable person would or would not have done to protect others from foreseeable risks of harm.
+Pilots, airline maintenance providers, and major airlines are subject to negligence claims when an aviation accident occurs.

-Another legal doctrine known as "product liability" refers to the legal responsibility placed on manufacturers and sellers of defective products.
-If it can be proved that a defective product somehow contributed to an aviation accident, then product liability may allow recovery against the manufacturer or seller of the defective product.
+Another legal doctrine, "product liability," refers to the legal responsibility placed on manufacturers and sellers of defective products.
+If a person can prove that a defective product somehow contributed to an aviation accident, then product liability may allow recovery against the manufacturer or seller of the defective product.

 Liability — Owner or Operator

-Aircraft owners and operators are held to high standards when it comes to the legal "duty of care" owed to others.
-If carelessness or recklessness can be proven, then the owner will be held liable for the damages suffered by injured parties -- including passengers, people on the ground, and even the pilot.
-Even if the owner was not operating the aircraft when the accident occurred, the owner may still be held liable under a legal theory called vicarious liability.
-This theory is similar to the way in which employers may be legally responsible for the actions of their employees in certain situations.
-This theory transfers liability from the party that has directly caused the harm, in the most immediate and apparent of ways, to an entity associated with that party.
+Aircraft owners and operators have high standards when it comes to the legal "duty of care" owed to others.
+If a plaintiff proves carelessness or recklessness, the owner will be liable for the damages injured parties suffer.
+This includes passengers, people on the ground, and even the pilot.
+Even if the owner was not operating the airplane when the accident occurred, the owner may still be liable under a legal theory called vicarious liability.
+This theory is like how employers may be legally responsible for the actions of their employees.
+It transfers liability from the party that has directly caused harm to an entity associated with that party.

-Commercial airlines fall under the legal classification of a "common carrier," because they hold themselves out to the public as willing to carry all passengers who buy a ticket.
-Common air carriers are held to different (usually more stringent) standards than are private carriers.
+Commercial airlines fall under the legal classification of a "common carrier" because they put themselves in public as willing to carry all passengers who buy tickets.
+Common air carriers have different (usually more stringent) standards than private carriers.
 The FAA is the principal federal agency responsible for regulating air carriers.
-The FAA imposes uniform standards and operating procedures, while it also monitors a carrier's internal standards.
-An understanding of complex FAA rules and regulations is necessary in order to be successful in bringing an aviation accident claim against a common carrier such as a commercial airline.
+The FAA imposes uniform standards and procedures while it monitors a carrier's internal standards.
+Understanding complex FAA rules and regulations is necessary to bring an aviation accident claim against a common carrier like a commercial airline.

 Liability — Manufacturer